 What I like – I like the Ditanium because it’s always on and ready to go.
 It’s easy to clean and maintain and offers great tasting vapor via the titanium, quartz heater cover, and glass wand.
 It offers a simple and effective way to get medicated via concentrates or flower and I have full control over customizing my sessions.

 What I don’t like – There are a couple of downsides to the Ditanium and the first is the small learning curve associated with it.
 It will take you a handful of sessions to figure out what works best for you.
 There are different loading techniques, different draw styles, different attachments, and a wide temperature spectrum to experiment with.
 So while this can be fun and exciting for some people, it can also be a little overwhelming if you’re looking for the press button and go type of experience that something like the Volcano vaporizer offers.

-The standard Bamboo Quartz Ditanium Vaporizer retails for $279 and you can click here to pick one up directly from Ditanium.
+The standard Bamboo Quartz Ditanium Vaporizer retails for $279 and you can click here to pick one up from my recommended authorized retailer.
 Read on below for my full Ditanium Vaporizer Review.

 Let’s get the details out of the way before we break into the overview and how to use the Ditanium.
 The Ditanium weighs roughly 2.5lbs and the dimensions are 6x4x4in.

 The Ditanium comes in all kinds of different unique and exotic woods.
 You can stick with the basic albeit beautiful Bamboo or Black versions which retail for $279 and $296.
 Or spring for the Central American Rosewood or Cocobolo versions which both retail right at $599.
 They have lots of options in between as well.